sara-sabr/ITStrategy/presentations/en/GCcode-version-control-system-esdc-gc.md

 ## Current State

-Each department manages its own internal source code platform instance(s)
+Each department manages its own internal VCS/Project management platforms

-- ESDC has a Mix of TFS, SVN, GitLab (Azure) and GitHub
+> ESDC has TFS, SVN and GitLab (Azure)

+For open source code and working in the open, SaaS are recomended

+> ESDC is using mostly Github.com

+--

+### GCcode

-SSC maintains an unofficial “best effort” internal shared instance called GC/Code, which has (as of May 2019):
+SSC maintains an unofficial "best effort" internal to the GC instance called GCcode

-- ≈3600 projects and ≈3000 users (350+ from ESDC) from 50 GC organizations
+- ≈3600 projects and ≈3000 users
+- 350+ users from ESDC
+- 50 GC organizations
 - 17k+ issues and 8k merge requests

+(May 2019)

 ---

 ## Proposal

-To increase sharing/reuse in GC:
+To increase sharing/reuse in the GC

-- Evolve GC/Code as an officially supported internal source code platform for the GC developer community, with assistance from ESDC (e.g. funding)
+- Evolve GCcode as an officially supported internal VCS and project management platform for the GC community, with assistance from ESDC (e.g. funding)
-- Make it the default working environment for all source code projects in ESDC (public or private visibility)
+- Make it the default working environment for all source code projects in ESDC
+  - Internal to GC or private projets

+Not just a copy of the code, it's where teams work.

-A stepping stone to working in the open by default (e.g. GitHub)!
+A stepping stone to working in the open by default.

 ---

 ## More than just version control

+- Projects (groups, repositories)
-- Version control system (source code, files)
+- VCS (source code, files)
-- Issues (bugs, tasks)
+- Issues (bugs, features, tasks)
 - Kanban (to prioritize/visualize tasks)
-- Wiki (for documentation)
-- Continuous Integration (automated testing – e.g. security)
+- Continuous Integration (automated testing)
+- Wiki
-- Static Websites (optional GC Theme)
+- Websites
-- And other use cases…
+- Integration with other systems
-  - Documentation, Data, Projects, etc.
+- ..

 ---

-## Why Not Github?
+## Why not SaaS

 ### Pros

-- **Leverage GitHub's infrastructure** - Don’t compete with GitHub's resources and ability to stay current
+- **Leverage cloud infrastructure** - Don’t compete with providers' resources and ability to stay current
-- **Work in Complete Openness** - Allow employees to work in the open with the rest of the world, turning repositories private only when needed
+- **Work in Complete Openness** - Allow employees to work in the open with the rest of the world
+- **Private repositories** - Private projects are available for free or as part of a subscription ($$)

+--

 ### Cons

-- Comfort Level with Openness - GC employees and IT Security personnel can be reluctant to develop in the open yet (e.g.: accidentally adding sensitive information like API keys in the repos)
+- **Comfort Level with Openness** - Teams can be reluctant to work completly in the open
-- Proprietary Vendor Lock-in - GitHub’s roadmap is determined based on industry funding, not by the GC's interests
+- **Vendor Lock-in** - Providers's roadmap is determined based on industry funding, not by the GC's interests
-- Potential Cost Savings - Own instance could result in cost savings due to number of potential private repositories at GC level
+- **Potential Cost Savings** - Own instance could result in cost savings due to number of potential private repositories at GC level
-- Contribute to GitLab CE - Allow the GC to contribute and influence direction of GitLab open source project
+- **Contribute to GitLab CE** - Allow the GC to contribute and influence direction of the GitLab OSS project

 ---

+### SaaS vs GCcode

+**SaaS** is available directly on the Internet and can be used to host unclassified GC information only.

+**GCcode** is available only on the GC network and is an instance of the open source software (OSS) Gitlab CE.
+Currently unclassified, but could be Protected B

+---

 ## Benefits to ESDC – IITB

-- Strengthen **relationship** between IT and business through a common collaboration platform
+- Strengthen **relationship** between IT and business through a common VCS and project management platform
-- Improve the **quality and security** of code with automated testing (e.g. static code analysis to detect hard-coded passwords)
+- Improve the **quality and security** of code with automated testing
-- **Accelerate** the rate of application development and deployments
+- **Accelerate** the rate of development and deployments
 - **Discover/reuse** code from other projects (incl. other depts)
 - Obtain metrics/statistics for **reporting and continuous improvement**